UN-EOSG-Analytics/un80-statements/README.md

 ### Current Features

+- **Embedded Video Pages**: Click any video to watch directly in the app with Kaltura player
 - **Enhanced Metadata Extraction**: Automatically extracts structured data from video titles
 - **Real-time Status Tracking**: Color-coded badges showing if events are 🔴 Live, Scheduled, or Finished
 - **Smart Sorting**: Sorts by status first (Live → Scheduled → Finished), then by date/time